microsoft/fast/examples/ssr/README.md

 3. Usage of the Range type in `HTMLView.disposeContiguousBatch()` needs to be removed.
 I think we can simply call `view.dispose()` for all views provided to the method.
 4. `ViewTemplate.create()` uses a HTMLTemplateElement, however the minimal DOM shim does not create a real HTML element, instead returning an object without the required "content.firstElementChild" property required by the ViewTemplate.
 This prevents us from invoking `Controller.onConnectedCallback()` on the server.
 5. We will need a mechanism to retrieve component CSS as a string so that it can be emitted to shadow DOM.
+6. happy-dom does not support `Node.hasChildNodes()` which is leveraged by `HTMLView.insertBefore()`, so that method must be changed to test child length.